huoww07/Bioinformatics-for-RNA-Seq/lessons/04_Gene_Quantification.md

 ## Counting reads: running the script

-Create a new script called `featureccounts.sh` using the nano text editor `nano featurecounts.sh` and enter the following
+Create a new script called `featureccounts.sh` using the vi text editor `vi featurecounts.sh` and enter the following
 content:

 ```